aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ![Question](round-help-button.png)
 Take some time to read and understand the report.
 Here are a few questions that will guide you:
-* What size is the longuest template read?
+* What size is the longest template read?
 Is that surprising?
 * What does the N50 values indicate us?
 Is that consistent with the size of the DNA fragments used to create the library?
 * What is most common error type within reads?
 * In comparison, the typical error rate reported for the Illumina sequencing technology is around 0.1%.
 For Sanger sequencing, it can be as low as 0.001%...
 An interesting comparison of error rates across platforms was recently published: http://bib.oxfordjournals.org/content/17/1/154
 * Why is the alignment rate of 2D reads higher than those of template and complement reads?
-* Which are the most accurate: shortest or longuest reads?
+* Which are the most accurate: shortest or longest reads?
 * Have a look at the coverage plot.
 Can the variation be explained by GC content differences?

 ***TO DO: how to explain the uneven coverage, and the bump at 45kb?
 Emmanuel says some lambda DNA added as control in lib prep.
 Origin of replication?
 Check question asked to community: https://community.nanoporetech.com/posts/lambda-phage-burn-in-unev***